-Previous work in learning for motor primitives has largely focussed on learning the shape parameters θ_i (see Section 4) while duration d, goal \mathbf{g} , amplitude \mathbf{A} , etc., were simply considered constant parameters optimized along with the shape [12] or set based on an external stimuli [21].
+Previous work in learning for motor primitives has largely focussed on learning the shape parameters θ_i (see Section 4) while duration d, goal g, amplitude A, etc., were simply considered constant parameters optimized along with the shape [10] or set based on an external stimuli.
 Here, we attempt to learn mappings from the state to these parameters which allow us to take movements of the same shape and use them for various different contexts.
 Nevertheless, in goal learning, we assume that we have to respond to constantly changing external stimuli, and always adapt the external parameters appropriately.
-For example, assume that you are playing a dart game where you are told to hit predetermined fields on the dart board in a certain sequence (as in Figure 5).
+For example, assume that you are playing a dart game where you are told to hit predetermined fields on the dart board in a certain sequence as well as in robot table tennis (as in Figure 5).
 In this case, all movements will simply be slight variations of that same throwing movement and can be represented by the same movement primitive.
-Hence, the proper way to adapt motor primitive to the square that you intend to hit is by altering its duration d and goal \mathbf{g} .
+Hence, the proper way to adapt motor primitive to the square that you intend to hit is by altering its duration d and goal ${\bf g}$.
 However, in order to learn this dart game faster than can be achieved using the shape parameters, we also need another method.
 We discovered that this can be achieved using a cost regularized Gaussian process regression.
+The details are described in [12].